namniak/imgCoverEffect/README.md

   alignY: 'middle'
 });

-The above code will automatically listen to 'load' event and adapt image on DOM resize

-2. With existing image
+2. Use with already existing HTMLImageElement

-img = document.getElementById('imgID');
+var img = document.getElementById('imgID');

 imgCoverEffect(img, {
-  alignX: 'center',
+  alignX: 'right',
-  alignY: 'middle'
+  alignY: 'bottom'
-  listenToLoad: false,  // suppose the function is called on 'load' event explicitly
+  listenToLoad: false,  // suppose the image element has an explicit 'load' event listener and our function is called on that event
-  watchResize: true
-});
+  watchResize: false    // suppose the function is called from within parent's size update function });

 ```

-##Install
+##Installation
 ```
 bower install imgCoverEffect
 ```